Best heated clothes airers for drying clothes fast – tried and tested

 The downside of one of these drying pods is the noise of the fan and the fact you can't squeeze much washing in at once – these airers won't hold a full load of laundry, but they're great for drying a school uniform or sports kit super fast.

-A heated drying rack, like the Lake Dry:Soon 3-Tier Deluxe Heated Airer, will also speed up laundry drying times compared to a non-heated airer, especially if you don't have the heating turned on.
+A heated drying rack, on the other hand, like the Lake Dry:Soon 3-Tier Deluxe Heated Airer, will also speed up laundry drying times compared to a non-heated airer, especially if you don't have the heating turned on.
 However, the drying process is slower with one of these models.
 The turnaround from wet to dry washing was between six to ten hours in our tests, although drying times will be faster if you also have the central heating cranked up.

 The laundry drying process is a little more labour-intensive with a heated drying rack as you might need to readjust longer washing to give all sections a turn next to the heated bars.
 However, compared to a heated drying pod, opting for a heated rack airer means you can fit more washing on at once, it will use less energy overall, and it's silent to operate.

 If you decide to opt for a heated drying rack then you'll also need to decide between a tiered or a winged model.
 Winged heated airers, like the Status Portable Heated Clothes Airer, are generally the cheapest heated airers available.
 However, in our tests, we found that tiered heated airers worked a lot better than winged heated airers at drying washing.
-On a winged heated airer very little of the wet laundry actually touches the heated bars, so longer items can hang down below the heated elements and remain damp at the ends.
+On a winged heated airer, very little of the wet laundry actually touches the heated bars, so longer items can hang down below the heated elements and remain damp at the ends.

 Drying space: All heated clothes airers will give you an estimate of how much drying space they offer, either in kg of washing, or metres of drying rack available.
 Some options, like the fan models in our round-up, tell you how many clothes on hangers you can dry at once instead.
 If you only tend to dry a small amount of washing at once, a smaller option will be more cost and energy-efficient.
 If you have larger laundry drying requirements, opt for one of the most generous airers you can find.